edx/skel/README.rst

 How to Contribute
 -----------------

 Contributions are very welcome.
-The easiest way is to fork this repo, and then make a pull request from your fork.
-The first time you make a pull request, you may be asked to sign a Contributor Agreement.

-Please see ``CONTRIBUTING.rst`` for details.
+Please read `How To Contribute <https://github.com/edx/edx-platform/wiki/How-To-Contribute>`_ for details.

 Reporting Security Issues
 -------------------------